Arpajon: Demography

+The inhabitants of the commune are known as Arpajonnais or Arpajonnaises in French.
 Arpajon has seen demographic evolution of a town now part of the Paris Urban Area.
 From 1,988 inhabitants in Arpajon counted in the first census of 1793, the population grew slowly until the first demographic accident in 1846 when the population dropped to 2,017 and a second more important one in 1856 when it dropped to 1,890.
 Thereafter the demography increased up to 2,822 in 1872 to relatively stabilize before a new sustained growth after of World War I with 3,221 in 1921.
 The population increased again after the Second World War despite the 139 civilian and military casualties from both conflicts.
 After the construction of large housing estates the population reached 4,550 people in 1954, 8,105 in 1975 and 9,668 in the 2006 census.
 In 1999 10.8% of Arpajon people were foreigners and 14% of households consisted of single-parent families or 2 percent more for each category compared to the departmental figures.
 Among the foreign population, 3.4% were from Portugal, 1.6% from Morocco and Turkey, 1.3% from Algeria, 0.3% from Tunisia, and 0.2% for Spain and Italy.
 In 2017 the commune had 10,378 inhabitants.